-An interdisciplinary course which examines the development of modern industrial society and the impact of science and technology on our culture.
-Readings drawn from history, literature, and philosophy.
+An interdisciplinary course that examines the development of modern industrial society and the impact of science and technology on our culture.
+Readings drawn from history, literature and philosophy.
+Prerequisite: Satisfaction of IIT's Basic Writing Proficiency Requirement.
 (3-0-3) (H)(C)